 The northern and eastern mountains provide a cooler get away.
 Rattanakiri has trekking options, and the crater lake near Banlung is popular.
 The Mondulkiri region is also a beautiful region to visit, and has an elephant conservation project.

 To the south, Kampot and Kep are popular coastal destinations.
 They are both relaxed, sleepy towns, where you can hire a boat for a day of snorkeling or fishing.
 Popular islands off of Sihanoukville include Koh Rong and Koh Rong Samloeng.

 Common travel options are independent travel (or independent but booked day-tours), arrangements by a travel company, or group tours.

-For further information, browse through the Detailed Feature Area section below to explore and discover many places of interest on our unique Travolution360 maps.
+For further information about Cambodia's provinces, regions and cities, browse through the Maps of Cambodia section below to explore and discover many places of interest on our unique Travolution360 maps.